Think you may have been exposed to syphilis? Here’s what you need to know.

 How is syphilis spread?

-Syphilis gets into the body through the mucous membranes, like your mouth and anus.
+Syphilis is spread a number of ways, including contact with a sore or rash of an infected person, or by way of the mucous membranes, like your mouth and anus.
 Close physical contact—oral sex, anal sex, rimming and fisting—with a guy who has syphilis will put you at risk for infection.

 How do I know if I have syphilis?